 Wood heat is one of the most sustainable sources of heat for your homestead, especially if you want to be self-sufficient.
 Here are some good trees to consider planting if that’s your ultimate goal.

 As far as firewood goes, pine burns quickly since it is a softwood, but it ignites fast, too – meaning it’s a great way to get a fire started.
 Its lumber is great for building with as well, whether you’re using it for structures or furniture.

-Oak trees can be grown for their acorns, but hardwood is also one of the best types of firewood you can produce.
+Oaks (Quercus spp.) can be grown for their acorns, but hardwood is also one of the best types of firewood you can produce.
 It produces a fire that burns long and hot.
 If you’re aiming to grow oaks for their edible acorns, then choose bur or white oak.
 These have the sweetest, tastiest acorns with the fewest tannins.

 Other Trees to Consider

 In addition to being used for firewood and food, trees can even be used for protection, syrup-making, and other applications.
 Here are some great trees to consider planting.

 When planted close together, hawthorn (Crataegus spp.) can serve as an excellent line of defense.
 That’s because hawthorn trees have lots of thorns – trespassers beware!